duglin/kntask/README.md

 - new QP to create pod for each batch job instead of exec
 - new QP to create job for each batch job
   - main container could just sleep

+TODO:
+- add ability to specify which indexes should be run (or re-run) ?